“Ask for help. Not because you are weak. But because you want to remain strong.” ~ Les Brown

 PTSD is post-traumatic stress disorder, and it is a mental health disorder that is becoming incredibly common among adults in the US.

 It is most well-known as being a disorder common to combat veterans, but it can develop in anyone that has been part of or even witnessed a particularly traumatic event.
+An effective treatment is EMDR, which has been shown great success in dealing with this.

 PTSD counseling can help with those living with the disorder to reduce the occurrence and severity of the symptoms.
 This can mean few nightmares, lower levels of anxiety, reduced flashbacks, and more manageable thought patterns.

-A great way to enhance the impact of individual treatment can be participation in group therapy sessions.
+A great way to enhance the impact of individual adult treatment can be participation in group therapy sessions.

 Group therapy offers individuals with similar treatment goals to participate in a more open and social treatment type.